39-Year-Old First Baseman – Cleveland Indians

 Russell Branyan Contract Information:

-Signed a minor league contract with the Yankees in March 2012.
+Signed a minor league deal with the Indians in August of 2014.

 To instantly reveal our fantasy analysis of every player – including Russell Branyan – simply subscribe now.